MVEMCJSUNPE/Disaster_Response/README.md

 renamed by removing the "-0" at the end of each column and then merging the data from messages and the modified categories DataFrames.

+### How Imbalance Affects Training the Model
+Categories with many examples usually tend to have high precision and high recall, since any decent machine-learning model will just predict positive most of the time.
+As a result, there will tend to be many true positives, only a few false positives, and few false negatives, which is why the precision and recall will be high.
+Categories with only a few examples, on the other hand, will have low precision and low recall, since they have few true positives, false positives, and few true negatives.